boyska/lyricseek/doc/source/plugin_howto.rst

 Testing it easy
 ---------------
+.. todo :: this has not been done

 The skeleton should contain a basic command-line interface to test your plugin.
 This will eliminate the need to use the library to test it.